curiousoffice/playbook/README.rst

 - Are we using a AWS RDS service?
 See AWS production databases
 - Are we monitoring performance and uptime?
 See `New Relic <https://newrelic.com/>`_

-We document the `projects manifesto <https://guidelines.sophilabs.io/projects/manifesto/>`_. structure and `checklists <https://guidelines.sophilabs.io/projects/checklist>`_ in guidelines.
+We document the projects `manifesto <https://guidelines.sophilabs.io/projects/manifesto/>`_ and `checklists <https://guidelines.sophilabs.io/projects/checklist>`_ in guidelines.

 Code Analysis Squad
 -------------------